renpy/renpy/sphinx/source/config.rst

     A list of layer names (as strings) that are cleared when entering the game menu.

+.. var:: config.menu_include_disabled = False

+    When this variable is set, choices disables with the if statement are included as disabled buttons.

 .. var:: config.menu_window_subtitle = ""

     The :var:`_window_subtitle` variable is set to this value when entering